MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-mobile-channel.md

 # Release notes for Microsoft Edge Mobile Stable Channel

-These release notes provide information about new features that are available to work or school accounts, and non-security updates that are included in the Microsoft Edge for Mobile Stable Channel. <!---For more information about the features and updates that are only available to Microsoft accounts, please view the release notes from App Store (iOS) and Google Play (Android). -->
+These release notes provide information about new features that are available to work or school accounts, and non-security updates that are included in the Microsoft Edge for Mobile Stable Channel.

-- All the security updates are listed in [Release notes for Microsoft Edge Security Updates](./microsoft-edge-relnotes-security.md). <!--- Archived release notes for Microsoft Edge Stable Channel are located in [Archived release notes for Microsoft Edge Stable Channel](./microsoft-edge-relnote-archive-stable-channel.md --->

 To understand Microsoft Edge channels, see the [Overview of the Microsoft Edge channels](./microsoft-edge-channels.md).

+All the Stable channel security updates are listed in [Release notes for Microsoft Edge Security Updates](./microsoft-edge-relnotes-security.md).

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).